-Since $1-\rho$ is negative, this measure imposes a heavy penalty on realizations in which any of the numbers $1+\tilde{a}i$ is close to zero.
-The measure has the desirable property that it is invariant to the shifting of returns between periods, i.e., it makes no difference whether high returns come early or late in the sequence.
-However, it is quite different from our approach because it does not provide a test of significance - a metric for evaluating how likely it is that a given series of returns could have been produced by chance.
-Furthermore, unlike our test, it does not correct for unobserved tail risk.
-The idea of using the martingale maximal inequality to test returns series was proposed in Foster, Stine and Young (2008).
-This paper shows how the martingale approach can be applied to the analysis of actual returns series from mutual funds and stocks.
+The main difference between these two papers and our approach is that they do not provide a test of significance-a metric for evaluating how likely it is that a given series of returns could have been produced by chance.
+Furthermore, unlike our test, they do not correct for unobserved tail risk.

+The idea of using the martingale maximal inequality to test returns series was proposed by Foster et al. (2008).
+That paper shows how the martingale approach can be applied to the analysis of actual returns series from mutual funds and stocks.
 The present paper takes the analysis considerably further by showing how to ramp up the power of the approach by testing a convex combination of leveraged portfolios.
-The present paper is also related to an earlier one on the gaming of performance fees (Foster and Young, 2010).
+The present paper is also related to an earlier one on the gaming of performance fees (Foster and Young 2010).
 In that paper we showed that it is essentially impossible to design bonus schemes that reward expert managers who produce excess returns, and do not reward non-experts who cannot produce such returns.
-In other words, there are no monetary incentive schemes that induce managers to self-select into the expert and non-expert types.
+In other words, there are no monetary incentive schemes that effectively distinguish between expert and non-expert types.
 By contrast, the present paper shows that there exist statistical criteria of performance that can in fact distinguish between the two types.